mborgmann-sky/KBtest/README.md

 #  Introduction

-Just a collection of information about customizing keyboards
+Just a collection of information about customizing keyboards + [demo app](https://github.com/mborgmann-sky/KBtest).

+## Notes

+Apple makes it difficult to modify keyboard.
+I see no way to easily change fonts, background color, and button colors without being recejted at the app review.

 ## Custom Keyboard Experience